KaneBuckthorpe/KBAppList/README.md

 # KBAppList
 Framework for access to lists of installed apps and a cool app selection preference panes!

-This framework provides four different lists of apps for use in tweaks:
--All Apps
--User Installed Apps
--System Apps
--Audio Apps

 The preferences, unlike all other iOS preference panes makes use of a UICollectionView with a fresh but iOS like look rather then the standard UITableView.
 It comes with drag and drop, quick edit, and search capabillities to improve user use within you tweaks.